 This is an important aspect which is largely used through the works for ERP deployment (S. Al-Sehali, 2000), (M. Krumbholz,2001:185-204).
-Therefore, organizations applying ERP systems must choose an ERP package that matches the corporate performs of and procedures a corporation
+Therefore, organizations applying ERP systems must choose an ERP package that matches the corporate performs and procedures of a corporation